 March 2019: A message from Wellington President, Chris Dutton

-We can’t send this newsletter without acknowledging last week’s tragic events in Christchurch.
+I can't write this message without acknowledging last week’s tragic events in Christchurch.
 In a nation the size of ours, everyone is affected to one degree or another.
 Many of our members are working to support recovery efforts.
 We thank you for all that you are doing to help our communities heal.

 The IABC Wellington board will use 2019 to focus on building better futures through communications.
 That means we will continue to deliver resources, events, and professional development courses that can help our members grow personally and professionally.